heygrady/react-redux-notes/jsonapi-todos.md

 # Using JSONAPI Server with react-redux-starter-kit

+**NOTE: Some examples are outdated.
+The react-redux-starter-kit has changed since this was first written.**

 This document covers the creation of a simple JSONAPI server for use with [our example todos app](./react-redux-starter-kit-todos.md).
 We're going to use the excellent [jsonapi-server](https://github.com/holidayextras/jsonapi-server) to easily manage our API and ensure it's fully conforming with the [JSON API spec](http://jsonapi.org/).

 Of course you can use any JSON format that suits the needs of your project but JSON API has become the defacto standard in the [Ember](http://emberjs.com/blog/2015/06/18/ember-data-1-13-released.html) and [Rails](https://wyeworks.com/blog/2015/4/20/rails-api-is-going-to-be-included-in-rails-5/) communities.
 You can see that there are already many [implementations of the JSON API spec](http://jsonapi.org/implementations/).
 This makes it attractive for other platforms because your projects will instantly be compatible with other tools.
 Most frameworks tend to follow the Rails community's lead.